opn-ooo/opn-th-front-end-challenges/take-home/README.md

 ## Scenario

 Once upon a time, a fateful moment had happened.
-A business person found the news [11 rare Pokémon cards that could make you rich](https://www.redbull.com/in-en/rarest-pokemon-cards-in-the-world).
+A business person found the news [11 rare Pokemon cards that could make you rich](https://www.redbull.com/in-en/rarest-pokemon-cards-in-the-world).
 It sparked his idea.
 He had the bright notion of creating the Pokemon card trade platform.
 He thought he could use a third-party service to serve data but no design, so he enlisted the help of a designer.
 Both of them finished their design, but there is no web application.
 From here, you have been temporarily hired by Opn and assigned to this team.
 These guys approached you and gave you the whole story.

 It's your responsibility as a front-end developer to make their idea into reality.
 You will need to grab on the requirements and build the project from scratch while ensuring the application to have great engineering and well-design.

 ## Requirements

 There should be a homepage that will display a grid (please use grid or flexbox) of Pokemon cards, including their image.
 It would help if you implemented the design follow this link. [https://www.figma.com/file/OvbAJ7yvTzB3Yk8oIwSycd/Pokemon-Card-Market](https://www.figma.com/file/OvbAJ7yvTzB3Yk8oIwSycd/Pokemon-Card-Market).
-Alternatively, we have attched a `design.fig` file, you can found it inside this folder.
+We've also provided a file as an alternative.
+It's in the same directory.

 - The API for getting these cards can be found at <https://pokemontcg.io>
   - Limit the number of cards on the page to 20.